fanlidublin/DaysInDublin/Daily_Proverb.md

 - Your world is a living expression of how you are using—and have used—your mind.
 Earl Nightingale

 - Waste no more time arguing about what a good person should be.
 Be one.
 Marcus Aurelius

+One of the greatest discoveries a person makes is to find they can do what they were afraid they couldn't do.
+Henry Ford